 - explored all the wine regions of Bordeaux, France, from Medoc to Saint-Emilion

-    - traversed Chianti and Tuscan hill towns where some of the most beloved Italian

-    wines are made, and have eaten my way through the Emilia-Romagna, Friuli,

-    Tuscany, Rome, Florence, Venice, Milan, Lake Como/Lombardy, Cinque Terre,

-    Italian Alps visiting some of these areas multiple times over many trips, as

-    Italia is my favorite country of all
+- traversed Chianti and Tuscan hill towns where some of the most beloved Italian wines are made, and have eaten my way through the Emilia-Romagna, Friuli, Tuscany, Rome, Florence, Venice, Milan, Lake Como/Lombardy, Cinque Terre, Italian Alps and Bassono Del Grappa, visiting some of these areas multiple times as Italia is my favorite country

 - ate couscous and lamb with my hands in Morocco

 - savored Austrian wines and cuisine in Vienna, Innsbruck and Salzburg, Austria

 - watched tequila production amidst agave fields in Jalisco, Mexico

 - visited gin distilleries in London, and countless restaurants, markets and food events over multiple visits